rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 5 : Create the application on Azure Spring Cloud

-1. As in exercise 2, create a specific `city-service` application in your Azure Spring Cloud instance:
+1. As in exercise 2, create a specific `city-service` application in your Azure Spring Cloud instance by running the below command in Git Bash.

 ```bash
 az spring-cloud app create -n city-service